 If the Other Driver Isn’t Caught

-If police are unable to locate and charge the other driver, you will still be able to file a claim with your own insurance company.
+If police cannot locate and charge the other driver, you can still file a claim with your own insurance company.
 You must file a no-fault claim within 30 days of the accident.
-If you fail to do so, you will forfeit your right to claim the compensation you deserve.
+If you fail, you will forfeit your right to claim the compensation you deserve.

 Why You Need a Lawyer for Your Hit-and-Run Accident Claim

 Whether or not the other driver is found, dealing with the fallout of a hit-and-run accident can feel challenging.
-Having the right attorney on your side will help you navigate the complexities of your claim so you can have a chance at recovering the compensation you deserve.
+Having the right attorney on your side will help you navigate the complexities of your claim so you can recover the compensation you deserve.

-Even though you will be filing a claim with your own insurance company, they may not operate with your best interests in mind.
+Even though you will file a claim with your insurance company, they may not operate with your best interests in mind.
 Without a lawyer to fight on your behalf, your insurance adjuster may employ tactics to undermine or undervalue your claim.